serverless/examples/aws-auth0-api-gateway/README.md

 ## Frontend

-The frontend is a bare bones vanilla javascript implementation
+The frontend is a bare bones vanilla javascript implementation.

 You can replace it with whatever frontend framework you like =)

 If you do implement in another framework, please consider adding it our growing list of examples!

+API calls are made with the browser's native `fetch` api.